adscorp100/mdhomecarebuild/src/content/blog/respite-care-meaning-australia-guide.md

 ## What is Respite Care?
 Understanding Respite Care Meaning

 Respite care is temporary care provided to people with disability, chronic illness, or age-related needs, specifically designed to give their primary carers a break from their caring responsibilities.
 The word "respite" means a short period of rest or relief from something difficult or unpleasant.
+It differs from programs like [Short Term Restorative Care (STRC)](/blog/short-term-restorative-care-strc-complete-guide), which focus on rehabilitation and recovery rather than carer relief.

 Respite care serves two primary purposes:
 - **Carer relief**: Giving carers time to rest, work, socialize, or attend to personal needs